There is a lot to contemplate when it comes to running your home.

 A general rule to remember: if yearly repair costs reach 50% of the present value of the heating system, it’s likely time to replace your furnace.

 Are your utility bills are a little more than this time last year?
 That may be a sign that some part of your HVAC system is weakening.
 Most companies can provide a residential energy audit which can show you easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in deciding if your heating unit is going out.
 Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.

 Heating systems were never designed to last until the end of time.
 Better, more efficient systems are coming out all the time.
 But how long should your system last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating units operate at an efficiency of just 65% or worse!
 A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your wallet.

 4. Excessive Noise

-If you have to raise your voice to talk because your heating system is abnormally loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.
+If you have to raise your voice to talk because your heater is abnormally loud, that could be a sign that your duct system is undersized and too much air is being pushed through too small an opening.

-Other noises like squealing, shaking, clanking, or banging could be signs of a mechanical issue.
-It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.
+Other noises like squealing, rattling, bumping, or banging could be signs of a mechanical issue.
+It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely separated.

 Today’s latest products work more quietly than ever.
 Often you’ll have to really play close attention to even know when they’re running.
 If noise pollution is important for you, that may be reason enough to upgrade to better equipment.